Gluten and Dairy-Free Oatmeal Chocolate Chip Cookies

 • Bake for 10 minutes or until the edges are just beginning to turn golden.
 Keep in mind that they won't quite look done when they are.

-• Remove the cookies from the oven and let them cool for 10 minutes on the cookie sheet.
+• Remove the cookies from the oven and let them cool for 10 minutes before removing from the cookie sheet.
+Enjoy!

 Nutrition